tobrandon17/cs290_howto/README.md

 After you have logged in, the "Create an Application" option will be available to you under the My Applications tab.
 Hitting the Create button will then register the app to you on the Spotify Developer Page.
 ![Spotify My Application](/images/Spotify1.png)

 After the application has been registered, you will be issued a Client ID as well as a Client Secret.
 The following is shown below.
 Please note that the Client Secret should be kept to yourself and that if you believe it has been compromised, you must regenerate it otherwise your application's identity can be stolen and other applications can masquerade as your own.
+As you can see, mine has been blanked out for security purposes.

 ![Spotify Client ID](/images/Spotify2.png)